|The Greek islands

 Acti Plaka is a family business mainly run by two sisters.
 Evi is a real sweetheart, and came to wave goodbye at the airport when we flew back to Athens.
 They arranged a car for us on arrival on the island (very good price!!).
 We had two adjoining studios, both very nice and both with a balcony with a sea view.
 The studios were cleaned every day and there was regular change of towels and bedsheets.
 And yes there was wifi ;).
 A nice place if you want to relax and be by the sea.

 Ikaros is a family hotel which offers accommodation all year.
 It is situated in a quiet corner near the city of Naxos (800m) and very close to the saint George beach (300m).
 Moreover, it is easily accessible from the airport, being only 1,5 km away from it.
 This unique location enables our guests to combine entertainment along with relaxation.
 Ikaros has been designed to satisfy the needs of its guests, you can take your coffee with a view of our beautiful garden or take a refreshing swim in our pool.

 All our studios have a spacious bathroom, telephone, television, radio, fully equipped kitchen, fridge, air-condition, safety box and a big balcony.
 Ikaro's personnel is always trying to make our guest's stay as comfortable as possible.
 And I can say this from my own experience: they are very friendly and helpful indeed!
 The studios are wihin easy walking distance from the village center, and out of the noise of the village itself.
 Closeby you can also find a bakery that serves a good breakfast and coffee outside on their terrace.

-Check avialabilities and price & book the Ikaros Studios in Naxos - click here.
+Check availabilities and price & book the Ikaros Studios in Naxos - click here.